 2PEAK subscribes to this philosophy.
 These main races mark the seasonal peaks and are specifically trained for from four to twelve weeks before.
 Then there is a follow up phase of one to two weeks after.
 During this competition phase, we use a special training plan, to bring your form to a fine point.
-This will characteristically start with an endurance block- usually containing the longest workouts of the season, followed by an intensity block with less volume but intensity work at the highest level.
+This typically starts with an endurance block- usually containing the longest workouts of the season, followed by an intensity block with less volume but more intensity.
 That phase ends about 10 days before the planned peak.
 Now it is time to “taper off”.
 In particular, the volume of training is greatly reduced to allow your body to recover totally from the training stress.
-At the same time though, shorter intensive intervals continue to be trained, to prevent the body from switching over to a completely passive mode.
+At the same time though, shorter intense intervals continue to be trained, to prevent the body from switching over to a completely passive mode.

 After the competition

 After the event, the next task is to maintain that hard earned form as long as possible.
 For example by adding one or more B events.
 B events differ from main races in that the preparation occurs within a few days of the event.
 The follow up phase is also short.

 You can plan as many B-races as you like.
-But, here as well, it would make sense to concentrate on the more important ones – for instance three or four races after the main event.
-Other races, used as intensity training in race conditions do not affect the micro cycles.
+But here as well, it makes sense to concentrate on the more important ones – for instance three or four races after the main event.
+Other races, used as intense training in race conditions do not affect the micro cycles.
 At 2PEAK these are called training competitions.
-As they are simply used for intensive training they aren’t be prepared for specifically.
-They should be included in your intensity phases to keep the training plan on track.
+As they are simply used for intense training they aren’t to be prepared for specifically.
+They should be included in your intensity phase to keep the training plan on track.